-I encourage you to listen to this TEDTalks of Julian Treasure in regards to listening.
-He shares 5 ways to re-tune your years for conscious listening in our louder and louder world.
+I encourage you to listen to this TEDTalk by Julian Treasure in regards to listening.
+He shares five ways to re-tune your years for conscious listening in our louder and louder world.

 Be More Productive: In addition to the listening tips above, don’t forget to limit distractions.
-Keep your phone on silent, don’t check email during meetings, and stay tuned into what the person in front of you is saying to make sure you get every detail.
+Keep your phone on silent, don’t check email during meetings, and stay tuned to what the person in front of you is saying to make sure you get every detail.

 2. Evaluate Your Project Clarity

 Knowing the timeline, client goals, and overall expectations of each project allow you to be more productive from the start.
 Instead of getting five hours into a project, only to realize that you didn’t have clarity on the client’s needs, you can go into it with all the information you need to be productive and successful.

-While listening is an important aspect of getting clarity on a project, putting these details on paper—in an email, a project brief, etc.—ensures that nothing is forgotten.
-Ensure that project clarity isn’t hindering productivity by evaluating your current project workflows.
+While listening is essential to getting clarity on a project, putting these details on paper—in an email, a project brief, etc.—ensures that nothing is forgotten.
+By evaluating your current project workflows, ensure that project clarity isn’t hindering productivity.
 When doing so, ask yourself the following questions:

 - Are opportunities for additional checks and balances?